jstingone/nevi/README.md

 - `A3-calculate-nevi-toxpi-gui.docx`: Calculate the NEVI and subdomain scores using Toxpi.
 - `A4-clean-nevi.Rmd`: Clean the output from ToxPi and calculate domain scores.

-There are also other code available to accomplish other optional tasks:
+There are also other code available to accomplish optional tasks:
 - `B1-create-nevi-clusters.Rmd`: Create clusters based on NEVI subdomain scores and their corresponding weights using hierarchical clustering
 - `B2-calculate-ndi-svi.Rmd`: Calculate a previously created index called the Neighborhood Deprivation Index (NDI).
 - `B3-create-figures-tables.Rmd`: Create figures and tables presented in the manuscript.